CliffWalk Newport – Spectacular Ocean and Mansion Views!

-CliffWalk in Newport, Rhode Island is a scenic 3.5 mile National Recreation Trail, which runs along the Newport Shoreline.
+CliffWalk in Newport, Rhode Island is a scenic 3.5 mile National Recreation Trail which runs along the Newport Shoreline.
 Along the way you will pass the spectacular Newport Mansions, also known as “summer cottages.”
-The most famous, The Breakers, is a marvelous site with over 137,000 square feet.
-Note: The walk is currently closed at Ruggles Ave. due to damage from Hurricane Sandy.
-However, there is still plenty of beauty to be seen up until that point (about 2 miles).
-Normally the full walk round trip would be about 7 miles.
+The most famous, The Breakers, is a marvelous site encompassing over 137,000 square feet.
+As as a portion of the walk was closed at Ruggles Ave. due to damage from Hurricane Sandy, we could only complete a portion.
+However, there was still plenty of beauty to be seen up until that point (about 2 miles).
+Normally the full walk round-trip would be about 7 miles.

-The walk is paved and pretty flat most of the way.
-Right now, the portion of the path that is open is completely paved.
+The paved path is fairly flat.
+Despite the lengthy distance, it’s a pretty easy trail.
 There are numerous spots along the trail where you can take excellent photographs of the ocean, beaches, cliffs, and mansions.
 There are also several benches, if you want to relax and take in the gorgeous views.

 A few of the gorgeous ocean views along the path…

 The 40 Steps at Narragansett is a stone staircase that goes down the cliff to a beautiful balcony overlooking the water.